bergerkiller/Nover-Package/README.md

 And so on.
 This is very important: If you do not do the above, you risk the same noverpackage with the same root being used twice.
 This can cause several incompatibilities if one plugin uses an older version than another, so this is to prevent that.
-The maven method automatically takes are of all of this.
+The maven method automatically takes care of all of this.